Menu

 The thyroid may not develop properly at birth, known as congenital hypothyroidism.

-This is a condition resulting from an absent or under-developed thyroid gland, or one that has developed but cannot make enough thyroid hormone, making the infant hypothyroid.
+This is a condition resulting from an absent or underdeveloped thyroid gland, or one that has developed but cannot make enough thyroid hormone, making the infant hypothyroid.

 The British Thyroid Foundation estimates that 1 child in every 3,500-4,000 is born with hypothyroidism in the UK.

 The thyroid gland may also fail later in life, which is more common.
-Dr Barry Durrant-Peatifled describes this as it being ‘programmed to fail’.
-This essentially means that it is a ticking time-bomb as to when it will fail, but that you were always going to develop it.
-This can is often genetic.
-You may notice a pattern in your family such as signs of the condition starting in the 20’s or at middle-aged.
+Dr Barry Durrant-Peatfield describes this as it being ‘programmed to fail’.
+This essentially means that it is a ticking time-bomb as to when it will start to struggle, but that you were always going to develop hypothyroidism.You may notice a pattern in your family such as signs of the condition starting in the 20’s or at middle-aged.

-Excess iron, by a condition called Haemochromatosis, is also a possibility for causing hypothyroidism.
+Excess iron, a condition called Haemochromatosis, is also a possibility for causing hypothyroidism.
 Dr Barry Durrant-Peatfield covers this theory in his book also.
 This condition can do damage to the endocrine system, which the thyroid is a part of.

-Down Syndrome
+3. Down Syndrome

 It appears that having Down Syndrome increases the risk of having accompanying hypothyroidism, and primarily the autoimmune version.
 [3]

-The Environment
+4. The Environment

 Deficiencies in certain vitamins, minerals and nutrients can also lead to hypothyroidism.
 Iodine is a well-recognised one, as adequate Iodine is needed for proper thyroid function.
 Supplementing Iodine is controversial however, as many sources say to only supplement if you definitely need it.
 Supplementing it when you are not low could cause more problems.
-Some sources, like Dr Kharrazian say that taking iodine if you have Hashimoto’s can aggravate the condition.

-Contraceptive Pill
+5. Contraceptive Pill

 Dr Kharrazian is one source who states that too much oestrogen, sometimes caused by the contraceptive pill or pregnancy, can cause hypothyroidism.
 Dr Jolene Brighten also covers the many ways in which hormonal contraceptives can lead to poor thyroid health.

 I struggled a lot with heavy, painful and disruptive periods.
 The doctors proceeded to put me on the contraceptive pill to help this, which it did to a certain extent, but being on the pill and my undiagnosed thyroid problem led to monthly, debilitating hormonal migraines, and some doctors, including Datis Kharrazian and Dr Jolene Brighten, believe that the contraceptive pill can cause or trigger hypothyroidism, due to excess oestrogen.
-Interesting stuff.
-When I came off the pill, the migraines reduced.

-The Menopause
+6. The Menopause

 Thyroid problems are known to surface at periods of hormonal stress, like pregnancy, and are more common just before the start of, or during, the menopause.

-Gq/11
+7. Gq/11

 G1 proteins, the most important being Gq/11, switch thyroid processes on and off, particularly the activity of T3, the most active thyroid hormone.